Convergent Chemistry Communities Grant

 - Funds awarded must be used to support the proposed effort and be expended within two years.

 - A final report describing the use of funds and planned future activities to sustain the community must be submitted within three months after expending the funds.

 - Honoraria, cash awards, or endowments

 - Events or projects occurring prior to the funding decision being made

 - Continuing a well-established program, project or existing community

 - Travel and registration requests to non-ACS meetings

-The DAC Strategies, Operations and Program Enhancement subcommittee will review applications received by September 30.
-Funding decisions will be announced in late November.
+The DAC Strategies, Operations and Program Enhancement subcommittee will review applications received by June 26.

 Full CCC Pilot Program Description